replayio/docs/src/app/test-runners/playwright/record-your-first-replay/page.md

   1 passed (2.1s)
 ```

+> [Check out this replay](https://replay.help/playwright-flake-debug) for a detailed walkthrough on debugging a flaky Playwright test.

-### Integrate into your CI workflow
+## Record your tests in CI

-Replay is designed to record tests in CI so you can debug when tests fail.
-Without Replay, test failures in CI are like a black box, with little insights into what went wrong.
-By recording with Replay, you get a full recording of the test run with debugging tools built in.

-Here are basic configurations for some of the most popular providers which you can add to you project

-## Done!

-You’re ready to inspect your local test run in Replay DevTools now.
-You can also record your tests in your CI environment.
-Learn how to set up Replay with your Cypress tests on [GitHub Actions](/test-runners/playwright/github-actions) and [other CI providers](/test-runners/playwright/other-ci-providers).
+Now that you're ready to inspect your local tests, the next step is to record your tests in CI.
+Learn how to set up Replay with your Playwright tests on [GitHub Actions](/test-runners/playwright/github-actions) and [other CI providers](/test-runners/playwright/other-ci-providers).

 {% /steps %}

-{% callout type="replay" %}
-[Check out this replay](https://replay.help/playwright-flake-debug) for a detailed walkthrough on debugging a flaky Playwright test.
-You'll see the capabilities of Replay DevTools and walk through the debugging process of identifying the root cause.
-{% /callout %}

 {% quick-links title="Read more" description="Learn how to record your tests, manage your test suite and debug flaky tests using Replay DevTools" %}